• Skip to primary navigation

 Investigation ideas

-Race a fried to find out who can free their treasures first.
+Race a friend to find out who can free their spring treasures from the ice first.

 Leave a decoration in a sunny spot and one in the shade to find out if the ice in the sunny spot melts faster.